laristra/cinch/README.md

 to cmake via the VERSION\_CREATION option.
 Simply set this to the desired version and it will be used.

+# Release

+This software has been approved for open source release and has been assigned **LA-CC-15-070**.

 # Copyright

 Copyright (c) 2016, Los Alamos National Security, LLC